CodingMilitia/Blog/content/posts/2020-10-24-setting-up-a-build-with-nuke.md

 - Used the suggested build project name and location
 - Used the latest stable release
 - Use the only available solution as the default one
-- Accepted the help to get things started 😛
+- Accepted the help to get things started
-- Use dotnet CLI to implement the build definition (the alterative was MSBuild/Mono)
+- Use .NET CLI to implement the build definition (the alterative was MSBuild/Mono)
 - Selected the locations of key components
     - `src` for the projects
     - `artifacts` for the output of the build (e.g. `NuGet` packages)